about Level 3 Photography, Creative Media & Film

-In the first year, learners are provided with grounding in the Digital Media Arts softwares, technologies, and production techniques needed throughout the course.
-Learners also gain a critical understanding of the theory behind Digital Media Arts and the social, cultural, and industrial contexts in which they operate.
+In the first year, learners are provided with grounding in the softwares, technologies, and production techniques needed throughout the course.
+Learners also gain a critical understanding of the theory behind photography, creative media & film and the social, cultural, and industrial contexts in which they operate.

 Learners are able to experience a range of creative activities including photography, communication design, and moving image before making their decision as to what they would like to specialise in for the remainder of the course and beyond.